screenwriter | scholar | rebel buddhist

 3. Chapter: “Beyond Religion Icons: Engaged Buddhism as Engaged Community” in Beyond Dialogue: New Paradigms in Interfaith Discourse.
 SUNY University Press, forthcoming.

 4. “What Hope?
 Staying with the Trouble of America’s Racial Karma.”
-Pacific World Journal, under review.
+Pacific World Journal, forthcoming.

 5. “An Intertextual Heatmap: Tantra of the Sun’s Reception in 14th Century Tibet.”
 Digital Orientalist.
 (November 5, 2024).
 Link HERE